 05 | A strong brand fosters PRIDE OF OWNERSHIP!

-The thing is, my boss KILLS IT at real estate.
+The thing is, that boss (a realtor) KILLS IT at real estate.
 He’s been in the business for 10+ years and is very successful and good at what he does.
 Like most small businesses, his brand reflects who he is (personality, ethics and business mentality) and is something he carries into every face-to-face interaction he has.
 He's been able to gain a lot of business and build loyalty around his brand, even before creating a super strong visual identity to match it.